UGI Urges Residents to be Aware of Signs of Carbon Monoxide

 Use caution when using unvented space heaters, which can be a source of CO.
 Always follow manufacturer’s directions regarding use of these heaters.
 Unvented heaters are designed for supplemental use only.
 Do not use unvented heaters in bedrooms, bathrooms, or confined spaces.
 Be sure to provide adequate ventilation in areas where a space heater is used.

-UGI Utilities has headquarters in Reading, Pennsylvania and serves more than 690,000 customers in 45 Pennsylvania counties and one county in Maryland.
+UGI Utilities has headquarters in Reading, Pennsylvania and serves over 700,000 customers in 45 Pennsylvania counties and one county in Maryland.
 Customers interested in additional information visit the UGI website at www.ugi.com; on Facebook at www.facebook.com/ugiutilities; Twitter at www.twitter.com/ugi_utilities.